We advised Central Puerto in the acquisition of Harvard Management Company’s forestry business

 Harvard Management is an investment fund managed by Harvard University, with investments in different parts of the world.

-Bruchou & Funes de Rioja advised CEPU through an interdisciplinary team of professionals led by M&A team members: Partner Mariano Luchetti and associates Nicolás Dulce, Macarena Rolon, Delfina Necol and Manuela Bobrowski with the support of partner Pablo Muir and associate Atenas Caramuto, Tax, and associates Ezequiel Castello and Carolina de Felipe, Corporate Governance.
+Bruchou & Funes de Rioja advised CEPU through an interdisciplinary team of professionals led by Mergers & Acquisitions team members: Partner Mariano Luchetti and associates Nicolás Dulce, Macarena Rolon, Delfina Necol and Manuela Bobrowski with the support of partner Pablo Muir and associate Atenas Caramuto, Tax, and associates Ezequiel Castello and Carolina de Felipe, Companies Law & Corporate Governance.

 CEPU was also assisted by Brown and Rudnick (Boston, MA), through its partner Alejandro D. Fiuza.